Data Protection For SMES

 1. Conduct a Data Audit: Identify the types of personal data you collect, process, and store, and map out data flows within your organisation.

-2. Develop a Data Protection Policy: Create a comprehensive policy that outlines how personal data is handled, protected, retained, and managed within your organisation.
+2. Develop a Data protection and privacy policy: Create a comprehensive policy that outlines how personal data is handled, protected, retained, and managed within your organisation.

 3. Implement Security Measures: Use encryption, access controls, and regular security audits to protect data from unauthorised access and breaches, for example, activating two-factor authentication.